wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Rust/Rust-OpenSource-Reference.md

 - [Piston #Project#](https://github.com/PistonDevelopers/piston): A modular game engine written in Rust.

 - [Rocket #Project#](https://github.com/aochagavia/rocket): A toy game in Rust, using Piston

+- [stdweb #Project#](https://github.com/koute/stdweb): The goal of this crate is to provide Rust bindings to the Web APIs and to allow a high degree of interoperability between Rust and JavaScript.